maxtull/UniSADarkMode/README.md

 An extension that provides dark-mode for UniSA LearnOnline.

 # Legal
-*This extension is not affiliated with UniSA.
+*This extension is not affiliated with the University of South Australia.
 All trademarks referenced herein are the properties of their respective owners.*